Case Management: Find and Fix Your 2019 Compliance Gaps

 Prior to her current work as a case management consultant, Dr. Cesta was Senior Vice President – Operational Efficiency and Capacity Management at Lutheran Medical Center in Brooklyn, New York.
 She was responsible for case management, social work, discharge planning, utilization management, denial management, bed management, the patient navigator program, the clinical documentation improvement program, and systems process improvement.
 Dr. Cesta has also held positions as Corporate Vice President for Patient Flow Optimization and Director of Case Management.
 She also designed and implemented a Master’s of Nursing in Case Management Program and Post-Master’s Certificate Program in Case Management at Pace University in Pleasantville, New York.
 Dr. Cesta completed seven years as a Commissioner for the Commission for Case Manager Certification.

 As case managers, we must be aware of the myriad of compliance issues that we must adhere to in our daily practice.
-Never has this been more important to our work as case managers then it is now.
+Never has this been more important to our work as case managers than it is now.
 Our ability to remain compliant has become an element of audits from accrediting bodies such as the Joint Commission as well as the Centers for Medicare and Medicaid Services (CMS).
 It is the right thing to do for patients as well.

-This program will review the compliance issues that most greatly impact your practice such as the 2-midnight Rule, the NOTICE Act, HINNs, The Important Message, and others.
+This program will review the compliance issues that most greatly impact your practice such as the 2-midnight rule, the NOTICE Act, HINNs, The Important Message, and others.
 The Joint Commission is now monitoring these issues when they have deemed status from Medicare, so your compliance is critical to a good Joint Commission survey outcome.
 This program will help you to identify where you may have compliance practice gaps as well as how to fix them!

 - Understand the compliance issues required under the Conditions of Participation for Utilization Management and Discharge Planning